-Regulator Bob moved south down 285 into the heart of the great wide expanse called South Park.
-South Park is a high mountain plain stretching north to south just east of the Continental Divide, 70 miles in length and some 40 miles wide.
-South Park in truth is a high mountain desert that has been irrigated to accommodate a large ranching industry.
+Regulator Bob rolled south down 285 into the heart of the familiar vast expanse called South Park.
+Aa high mountain plain stretching north to south at the eastern base of the continental divide South park is around seventy miles in length and forty miles wide.
+In truth, South Park is a high mountain desert, but due to the wonders of irrigation, cattle ranching has flourished here.
 It’s not all that much to look at when compared to the interior mountains of Colorado, but it has its own beauty.
-Sweeping barren plains surrounded by high peaks that can hold snow year round.
-Another beauty is that few people find it a serious destination.
-Mainly it’s a pass through.
-An expanse to blast across on the way to something better.
-That little fact made it perfect for the Johnson family and others like them.
-Lots of space and not many people.
-For the most part, people who live in the Park like their elbow room and aloneness.
-Leaving each other be is an unwritten law around there.
+High snow-covered peaks surround the sweeping barren pains.
+Another one of its virtues is not many people find it an attractive destination.
+Mainly it’s a pass-through—an expanse to blast across with lots of space and few people.
+That little fact made it perfect for the Alfson family and others like them.
+People who live in The Park like their elbow room and aloneness.
+Leaving each other be is an unwritten law around these parts.

-Just then Loki, a big blood hound started baying, obviously happy to see Bob.
-The pig then started in with a round of snorts.
-Lifting his head to imitate his unlikely partner.
+Just then, a big bloodhound started baying, obviously happy to see Bob.
+Then the pig lifted his head and started in with a round of snorts, trying to imitate his partner in crime.
 The two made an odd and remarkable sight.

 After a few minutes, she spoke.
-“He was the most amazingly misguided saint to ever walk in this world.”
+“Your father was the most amazingly gifted and mischievous soul to ever walk in this world.”

-Then as quickly as the emotions had come the calm of the Regulator returned.
-He pulled back and through slightly blurry eyes looked once more upon the strongest person he knew.
+Then as quickly as the emotions had come, the calm of The Regulator returned.
+He pulled back and, though slightly blurry eyes, looked once more upon the strongest person he knew.
 “Yes, in this world and the next,” he said.

 “I saw the funeral pyre from across the valley.
 A proper send-off it seemed,” said Mom.